-- Remote access server dial-up, using a personal computer with a modem, browser, and encryption software. - Secure Web, using an Internet Service Provider and a personal computer with a modem, browser, and encryption software. - Real-time, by which trading partners exchange the NCPDP (National Council for Prescription Drug Programs) 5.1, 270/271 (270/271 Health Care Eligibility/Benefit Inquiry and Information Response), or 276/277 (276/277 Health Care Claim Status Request and Response) transactions via an approved clearinghouse.
+- Remote access server dial-up, using a personal computer with a modem, browser, and encryption software. - Secure Web, using an Internet Service Provider and a personal computer with a modem, browser, and encryption software. - Real-time, by which trading partners exchange the NCPDP (National Council for Prescription Drug Programs) D.0, 270/271 (270/271 Health Care Eligibility/Benefit Inquiry and Information Response), 276/277 (276/277 Health Care Claim Status Request and Response), or 278 (278 Health Care Services Review Request for Review and Response) transactions via an approved clearinghouse.